TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 It is also noted that the cloudinary images were being displayed.

 *To Reproduce*
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:

 a.
 Go to 'https://havs-calc-db-pp4.herokuapp.com/equipment/'
 b.
 Click on 'View Details' of an equipment with a placeholder image in list view
 c.
 See error: Alt text displaying instead of the placeholder image

-*Expected behavior*
+*Expected behaviour*
 A placeholder image was to be displayed in the equipment and calculator detail pages where a user has not uploaded an image.

 *Solution*